-Many cases of gynecomastia resolve without treatment, but some cases are persistent.
+Many cases of gynecomastia resolve without gynecomastia treatments, but some cases are persistent.

-If you’re taking any medications that may cause gynecomastia, your doctor may suggest stopping them or substituting them for another medication.
+If you’re under gynecomastia treatments or taking any medications that may cause gynecomastia, your doctor may suggest stopping them or substituting them for another medication.

 In adolescents with no underlying cause of gynecomastia other than regular hormone changes during puberty, your doctor may recommend periodic reevaluations every few months to see if the condition improves.
-Gynecomastia in adolescents often goes away without any treatment in less than two years.
+Gynecomastia in adolescents often goes away without any gynecomastia treatments in less than two years.

 Treatment may be necessary if the gynecomastia doesn’t improve or if it causes pain, tenderness, or embarrassment.

 Medications To Treat Gynecomastia

 Medications used to treat breast cancer may be helpful for some men with gynecomastia.
 They include:

 - Tamoxifen (Soltamox)